 Council elects the Executive Mayor, and his role is to coordinate the work of Council.
 He is the Executive Head of the Municipality.
-The Executive Mayor performs his functions and duties as set out in the legal framework for municipalities.
+The Executive Mayor performs his functions and duties as set out in legal framework municipalities.
 He also performs duties as delegated to him by council